Icotrokinra: Safety and tolerability

 Across clinical studies, icotrokinra has demonstrated a favorable safety profile.
-In Phase III trials for plaque psoriasis, the most common adverse events were upper respiratory tract infections and headache.
+In phase III trials for plaque psoriasis, the most common adverse events were upper respiratory tract infections and headache.
 Pooled safety data from multiple studies showed similar rates of adverse events between icotrokinra and comparator groups.

 History

 Icotrokinra was jointly discovered by Johnson & Johnson (J&J) and Protagonist Therapeutics.

+The benefits of Icotyde are its ability to inhibit the IL-23/IL-23R-dependent release of proinflammatory cytokines leading to a decrease in disease severity and skin involvement, as shown in four phase 3 randomised, multi-centre, double-blind, placebo and/or active comparator-controlled studies involving nearly 2,500 adults and adolescents.
+The most common side effects are fungal infections.